richardschneider/isq/doc/options.md

-Options for formatting and parsing are available `SI.config.options`.
+Options for formatting and parsing are available `isq.config.options`.
 You can modify these properties directly, but making global changes is consider bad form.
 It's better to simply override when parsing/formatting, such as

-    SI.Quantity('.5 km', { leadingDigit: false})
+    isq('.5 km', { leadingDigit: false})

 ### Parsing options